Axway/streams-open-docs/content/en/docs/install/_index.md

 By default, an embedded MariaDB database is installed on your K8s cluster next to Streams.
 For production, we recommend that you use an externalized one instead.

-To disable MariaDB installation, you must set `embeddedMariadb.enabled` to `false`.
+To disable MariaDB installation, set `embeddedMariadb.enabled` to `false`.

 Then, according to your choice, configure your [externalized MariaDB](#externalized-mariadb-configuration) or your [embedded MariaDB](#embedded-mariadb-configuration).